teuben/teunix/docs/astronomy-on-ubuntu.md

 The beta release did not add compilers.... try this:

-      sudo apt install gcc g++ gfortran make cmake or?
+      sudo apt install build-essential but also
-      sudo apt install build-essential
+      sudo apt install gfortran cmake

+since somehow those are not essential anymore.
+You might have your own essentials too.
+Let me know!

 NOTE: Comes with gcc 11.2.
 Could also suggest to install clang (which covers C/C+)

 ## Package tools:  apt and dpkg

-It is useful to know a few shortcuts about your package manager.
+It is always useful to know a few shortcuts about your package manager.
 When you compile a program and find that it needs a file, you can use commands such as **locate**, or **dpkg -S**, or **dpkg -L** to sherlock your way around the